Python Turtle - Lesson 1¶

 5SyntaxError: '(' was never closed

-Let’s unpack that error message:
+Let’s break down this error message:

-In Python every opening parenthesis
+In Python, every opening bracket

-needs a matching closing parenthesis)
+(must have a matching closing bracket)

-up now so it reads print("Hello World")
+Fix line 3 so it says print("Hello World") again.

 Part 2: Introducing turtle¶